 If you have a garden or you can buy them at the store, it’s very easy to make a healthy snack in a dehydrator.
 I bought an Excaliber dehydrator because that’s what I used to teach classes and they sold that brand where I taught.
-I have had it well over seven years.
-Now, I bought mine with a timer, but it’s not necessary and it works for me.
+I have had it well over ten years.
+Now, I bought mine with a timer, but it’s not necessary, but it works for me.
 I can set it and forget, it within reason.
 What I mean by that is that I like my strawberries a little pliable and not crispy, so I need to keep an eye on them, so to speak.

 You can see below how I placed the freshly sliced strawberries in a single layer on the drying rack.
 My Excalibur dehydrator booklet states to set the temperature at 135 degrees.
 Keep in mind, not all dehydrators have the same temperature settings so the time it takes to dehydrate the product may be different between machines and models.
 Please check the book that comes with the one you purchased.

 When Mark and I took our Master Canning and Preserving class we used an Excalibur in the class!
 Yes, we both have our certificates!
 It was a 12-week class with hands-on experience.
-I have been canning and dehydrating for almost 50 years and I still learned a few new tricks.
+I have been canning and dehydrating for over 50 years and I still learned a few new tricks.

 While I’m thinking about it, please be careful with FREE E-books on canning.
 They scare me because I’m not sure the instructions given are safe to use.
 This is the only book I trust for canning food: USDA Canning Book or The Ball Canning Guide